 This is liberating — but it has a dark side.
 Because if you’re not aware of the flexible nature of reality, if you’re not aware of your own capacity to take charge of what you pay attention to, then this tremendous human capacity for change can be subverted and exploited.
 Living in a state of multiple overlapping and mutually exclusive realities can be exhausting, and the default human mind isn’t comfortable with it — the mind wants a single, stable reality to map around.
 Ideology, advertising, religion — these are institutions that consolidate power by selling ‘off-the-shelf’ reality tunnels to minds hungry for structure and stability.

 They take the complex task of sorting through infinite variability and do it for you, telling you what you should care about and what you can ignore.
 There are various mechanisms they can employ.
 They dismiss and trivialize the things that threaten them; they repeat, over and over, references to the details they want you to notice. (“Emails!
 Emails!
 Emails!”, “McDonalds!
 McDonalds!
 McDonalds!”, “Sin!
 Sin!
 Sin!”)

-In the coming weeks I’m going to be writing additional essays around this subject.
-Reality Tunnels are, to my mind, the single best tool for understanding the chaos of ‘post-truth’ postmodern world.
+Over time I’m going to be writing additional essays around this subject.
+Reality Tunnels are, to my mind, the single best tool for understanding the chaos of the ‘post-truth’ postmodern world.
 They are being weaponized and deployed at massive scale, and the sooner we as a society develop the ability to see them the sooner we can respond to them.